Only ¥1,500 per month! (¥4,850/year)

 feeling anxious about life in Japan

-Living in a foreign country is a significant challenge for both children and their parents.
-It's not uncommon to feel anxious in daily life until you become accustomed to the new environment, language, and culture.
+At our dojo, we provide a place where children can grow with confidence through the traditional Japanese martial art of karate.
+Living in a foreign country can be a significant challenge for both children and their parents, and it is natural to feel anxious until becoming accustomed to a new environment, language, and culture.

 and Middle School Course